DannieBGoode/opensx70/_posts/2019/05/2019-05-10-PolaroidOriginals.md

 Nowdays everything is social media.
 I know.
 I am ok with that.

-**BUT** I think we need FULL DISCLOSURE.
-If someone, lets say a photographer, that usually posts in the usual groups, has signed a thick stack of papers and now de facto works for PolaroidOriginals I think it is only fair that the fact is disclosed.
+**BUT** I think we need FULL DISCLOSURE:

+If someone, lets say a photographer, that usually posts in the usual groups, has signed a thick stack of papers conforming an NDA and now de facto works for PolaroidOriginals I think it is only fair that the fact is disclosed.
+Unfortunately those *are* the papers that prohibit him disclosing the fact.

 It is awesome that they have contacted you, and I hope it is worth your while, but I feel I deserve to know.
 I feel strongly about this.